LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module3/lab1.rst

 ``HelloWorld.prototype.WORKER_URI_PATH = "ilxe_lab/hello_world";``

-This specifies where the iControl LX extension will appear within iControl REST.
+This specifies where the iControl LX Extension will appear within iControl REST.
 Adding the ``/mgmt`` prefix, this would result in:

 ``https://10.1.1.245/mgmt/ilxe_lab/hello_world``